ohshitgorillas/docker-wireguard-transmission/README.md

 6. Log into your Transmission daemon remotely!

 Many thanks to https://github.com/jordanpotter/docker-wireguard for helping figure out the WireGuard container, and for writing the entrypoint.sh script, which I've modified to remove IPv6.

-Future updates will determine and select the fastest server